 The DDI measures primarily physical access/adoption and socioeconomic characteristics that may limit motivation, skills, and usage.
 Due to data limitations it was designed as a descriptive and pragmatic tool and is not intended to be comprehensive.
 Rather, it should help initiate important discussions among community leaders and residents.

-Data for the digital divide index (DDI) was obtained from the 2011-2015 American Community Survey (ACS) and FCC Form 477.
+Data for the digital divide index (DDI) was obtained from the 5-year American Community Survey (ACS) and FCC Form 477.
 Since FCC data is available at the block level, it was aggregated to the Census tract level to match ACS Census tract data.
 County and state data was then aggregated from the Census tract level.

 The DDI consists of two components.
 The first one is the infrastructure/adoption component (INFA) that includes percent of 2010 population without access to 25/3 fixed broadband (NBBND), average of maximum advertised download (DNS) and upload (UPS) speeds, and number of residential fixed broadband connections per 1,000 homes with speeds of at least 10 Mbps down and 1 Mpbs up (HHAD).